mauroBus/charty/README.md

 + LinearScale : defines a linear scale, for numeric values (continuos domain).
 + OrdinalScale : defines an ordinal scale, for discrete domain values.
 + ScaleFactory : used for creating available scales.
++ BaseScale : contains some common functionality for scales.

 ### API